 -

-In geology and industry, actinolite specimens are studied as part of the amphibole group.
+In geology and industry, actinolite is classified as an amphibole.

 -

-Fibrous actinolite was historically used as asbestos, though this is now highly restricted due to health risks.
+Fibrous actinolite was historically used as an asbestos substitute, though its use is now highly restricted due to health risks.

 What is the benefit of actinolite crystal?